ipfs/js-ipfs/SPEC/FILES.md

 Where:

-- `path` is the path to the directory to make.
+- `path` is the path to the directory to stat.
 - `options` is an optional Object that might contain the following keys:
   - `hash` is a Boolean value to return only the hash.
   - `size` is a Boolean value to return only the size.